swkWien/gdcr2024/README.md

 ### Setup

-Serve the clone directory with a simple http server such as
+Serve the cloned directory with a simple http server such as

 ```
 python -m http.server